SusanneJandl/bachelors_thesis/chapters/3-background.typ

 = #titles.background <cha:background>
 // define and explain terms, add glossary
 This chapter provides a theoretical foundation for understanding the technologies and approaches applied in this thesis.
-It starts with a brief introduction to the key concepts and technologies used and provides information about tools, models and libraries used in the project.
+It starts with a brief introduction to the key concepts and technologies used, and provides information about tools, models, and libraries included in the project.

 == #titles.rag <sec:rag>

 Necessary components for a RAG system are a vector store, an embedding model, and a Large Language Model (LLM) for text generation.
-The vector store contains the additional information the LLM needs to generate answers for a specific topic in form of vectors.
+The vector store contains the specific information the LLM needs to generate answers in form of vectors.
 The embedding model is used to convert data like text, or images into vectors and back.
 The search engine of the vector store finds relevant information.
 The LLM retrieves the matching information from the vector store together with the user query and generates an answer based on the provided information.